smokindoug/BMASkill/README.md

 - add hours
 - add

-The skill will then ask you for the **number** of hours your want to add and the name of the volunteer **task**.
+The skill will then ask you for the **number** of hours your want to add.
+Also, is asks for a descripion of the volunteer **task**.
 The task helps us associate volunteer activity.
+Once you confirm the entered information, the skill will perform the add and report the new total.

 Again, you can combine opening the skill and adding volunteer hours together:
 - open b.m.a, for adding volunteer hours